 The Santa Fe Business Incubator is grateful for its many partners and the long-standing collaborative relationships with more than 50 economic development organizations and business support programs in the community and beyond, to connect clients to the vital business resources.

-The Incubator is particularly pleased to have three co-located partners who are in resident:
+The Incubator is particularly pleased to have four co-located partners who are in residence:

 North Central New Mexico Economic Development District (NCNMEDD) is an association of local units of government and other organizations created to encourage and allow regional cooperation on a multitude of issues.